microsoft/VSExtensibility/docs/new-extensibility-model/getting-started/oop-extensibility-model-overview.md

 # Visual Studio.Extensibility overview

-While the existing model in the VS SDK loads extensions in-process, the new extensibility model, VisualStudio.Extensibility, brings most Visual Studio extensions out-of-process.
-This out-of-proc model gives you the opportunity to create more reliable, secure, and easier-to-write extensions while still providing the in-depth functionality the old model provides.
+While extensions have typically been loaded into the Visual Studio process, VisualStudio.Extensibility, brings most Visual Studio extensions out-of-process.
+This out-of-proc model gives you the opportunity to create more reliable, secure, and easier-to-write extensions.
 The following documentation describes:

 * The general architecture of the new extensibility model
 * How to take advantage of the new extensibility model's APIs